Encroachment – adverse possession by long leaseholders

 It follows that:

-1. where the encroachment is upon land belonging to the landlord, the landlord’s title will be barred only so long as the lessee’s title endures;
+1. Where the encroachment is upon land belonging to the landlord, the landlord’s title will be barred only so long as the lessee’s title endures; and

 HM Land Registry's preferred approach to applications concerning possession of a landlord's title